Nirupama Sanjeev: Early life and tennis career

 She finally retired during the later 2000s.

 For the past five years, Nirupama has been on the expert commentary team along with Indian tennis legend Vijay Amritraj for ESPN-STAR sports.
-Nirupama also runs a tennis coaching camp in the Bay Area, California.
-She launched her autobiography "The Moonballer" in October 2013.
+Nirupama ran a tennis coaching camp in the Bay Area, California until 2024.
+She launched her autobiography The Moonballer in October 2013.
 Now, She is coaching young players in Florida such as her daughter.

 Personal life

 On 23 May 2002, she married Sanjeev Balakrishnan, a software engineer from Bay Area, California; the brother of the Indian sprinter Rajeev Balakrishnan.